top of page

 noun-man-197308_edited.png

-Patients do not understand the process for procuring and filing an HPOA
+Patients do not understand the process for procuring and filing the form

 58% didn’t know the process of filing an HPOA and